thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV/1wyy/README.md

 ## Description

 The spike glycoprotein is a membrane protein with two heptad repeat domains (HR1&HR2).
 Here.
 HR1 and HR2 adapt an antiparallel post-fusion hairpin conformation.
-The HR1 helices form a long coiled coil (120 A).
+The HR1 helices form a long coiled coil (120 Å).
 Conserved ASP and GLU residues of HR1 force HR2 to adopt an extended conformation at either end of a short HR2 alpha-helix.

 ## Basefolder